-2021 Business Highlights(1)
+2023 Business Highlights(1)

-Over 2.0 million active, paying customers contributed to our revenue in 2021.
-As of the end of fiscal 2021, more than 2.0 million approved contributors made their images, footage and music tracks available in our collection, which has grown to more than 400 million images and more than 24 million footage clips as of December 31, 2021.
-This makes our collection of content one of the largest of its kind, and we delivered 180.0 million paid downloads to our customers across all of our brands during fiscal 2021.
+Over 2.0 million active, paying customers contributed to our revenue in 2023.
+Our contributors made their images, footage and music tracks available in our collection, which has grown to 771 million images and 54 million footage clips as of December 31, 2023.
+This makes our collection of content one of the largest of its kind, and we delivered 153.0 million paid downloads to our customers across all of our brands during the year ended December 31, 2023.